The best video hosting providers

 • No dedicated AI features (such as automatic transcripts or subtitling)

-• High costs for extensive use (enterprise pricing model)
+• High costs for heavy use (enterprise pricing model)

-• Main target groups: Large Companies, Corporations, Authorities in Germany/Europe that need a video solution in particular for internal communication, employee training, town halls, etc.
+• Main target groups: Large companies, corporations, and public authorities in Germany and Europe that require a video solution for internal communication, employee training, town halls, etc.

-• Live streaming: movingimage provides with LiveStream Pro Offer your own one-to-many live streaming solution.
-Companies can use it to hold internal or external live events; the streams can be recorded and distributed via the platform.
+• Live streaming: movingimage uses LiveStream Pro to provide a one-to-many live streaming solution.
+Companies can host internal or external live events, with streams that can be recorded and distributed directly through the platform.

-• Video on Demand (VOD): The core element is VideoManager Pro As a central video hosting system for on-demand content.
+• Video on Demand (VOD): The core element is VideoManager Pro, a central video hosting system for on-demand content.
 Videos can be uploaded, organized into channels, and made available for retrieval.

-• Video management: The Central Video Content Management System supports the administration of large video libraries, role-based access, integration into intranets and collaboration platforms.
+• Video management: The Central Video Content Management System supports the administration of large video libraries, role-based access, intranet integration and collaboration platforms.
 Advanced AI features are built in.

-• Infrastructure & hosting: movingimage hosts all content on its own servers in the EU and guarantees GDPR compliance through exclusively European hosting.
-At the same time, a global CDN is used to deliver good quality to viewers worldwide.
-The company controls the entire cloud environment itself (no switching to US clouds).
-REST API, developer documentation, and SDKs are also available.
+• Infrastructure & hosting: movingimage hosts all content on its own servers in the EU, ensuring GDPR compliance through exclusively European hosting.
+At the same time, a global CDN delivers high-quality streaming to viewers worldwide.
+The company fully controls its cloud environment, with no reliance on US servers.
+A REST API, developer documentation, and SDKs are also available.

 • GDPR compliance: movingimage offers contracts in accordance with German/European data protection law.
-Customers retain ownership of their content and hardly any subcontractors are used.
+Customers retain ownership of their content, and very few subcontractors are involved in its processing.

 • Security & data protection (ISO 27001, German data centers, SSO)